prgpascal/jEnt/README.md

 ## Sample
 Just create a JEntSettings object and pass it to JEnt.
-As result, you wil get a JavaBean object, that contains all the tests results.
+As result, you will get a JavaBean object, containing all the tests results.
 ```java
 JEntSettings settings = new JEntSettings.Builder()
     .setInputFile(new File("input/inputFile.txt"))